dasch-swiss/dsp-docs/docs/developers/knora-ui/documentation/action/index-action.md

 ## Prerequisites

-For help getting started with a new Angular app, check out the [Angular CLI](https://cli.angular.io/).
+For help getting started with a new Angular app, check the [Angular CLI](https://cli.angular.io/) documentation.

 For existing apps, follow these steps to begin using Knora-ui action.